p2rathod/p2rathod.github.io/_posts/2018-03-13-concussion-faq.md

 title:  All About Concussions
 category: research
 research: true
-image:
+image: assets/images/posts/concussion/IMG_3677.JPG
 featured: true
 ---

-This past December, while in India, I injured myself in a pretty embarrassing way.
+This past December, I injured myself in a pretty embarrassing way.
 I jumped up a couple of steps and hit my head on a low concrete ceiling.
+Seemingly minor.
 Completely self-inflicted.

-Turns out, I bamboozled myself into a "concussion".
+Turns out, I hit my head hard enough to experience a "concussion" (I need to make up a better story for this).

 Nausea, dizziness, headache, light sensitivity, and fatigue were consistent.
 All of the classic symptoms.

-Having no idea what a 'concussion' was, of course I had to learn more.
+By January, having to deal with the symptoms was debilitating.
+I had no idea what a concussion was.
+I couldn't understand why there was discomfort and pain.
+I had to learn more.

-There is a comprehensive FAQ below.

-### Grateful

-I shut it down for two weeks and went on an aggressive search for understanding.
-I spoke to a number of people who had gone through it before.
-Thank you Kanika, Nikolai, and Michael for the calls, texts, and therapy.
+You can find the culmination of this research below, in a FAQ style post.
+There is a link to the PDF also.
+I hope it helps.

+Before moving forward, thank you Kanika, Nikolai, and Michael for the calls, texts, and support.
+Thank you to family and friends who checked in on me constantly.
+A very special thank you to Ash who did _everything_ so I didn’t have to.
 I’m grateful.

-Thank you to family and friends who checked on me constantly.
-A special thank you to Ash who did _everything_ so I didn’t have to.

 ### Understanding

-The way I make sense of splitting 'concussions' into two injuries: a brain injury and a neck injury.
-There are numerous studies that acknowledge the [neck in a concussion](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4977400/) and emerging research that [neck dysfunction causing concussion symptoms](https://completeconcussions.com/2017/03/14/neck-causing-concussion-symptoms-part-1/).
+The way I made sense of this was to split the 'concussion' into two injuries: a brain injury and a neck injury.
+There are numerous studies that acknowledge the [neck in a concussion](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4977400/) and there is emerging research that shows [how neck dysfunction can cause concussion symptoms](https://completeconcussions.com/2017/03/14/neck-causing-concussion-symptoms-part-1/).

 The concussion FAQ is split into three sections: